AllenCellModeling/aicsimageio/README.md

-_(The LIF component is licensed under GPLv3 and is not included in this package)_ _(The Bio-Formats component is licensed under GPLv2 and is not included in this package)_
+_(The LIF component is licensed under GPLv3 and is not included in this package)_ _(The Bio-Formats component is licensed under GPLv2 and is not included in this package)_ _(The CZI component is licensed under GPLv3 and is not included in this package)_